Kuilima Cove is a small beach located on Oahu’s north shore next to the Turtle Bay Resort.

 Just to the right of the Turtle Bay Resort Hotel lies the serene and peaceful Kuilima Cove.

-Protected on either side by rocks – It’s these rock barriers that help shield the bay from the waves coming in, making the waters of Kuilima Cove still and tranquil.
+Protected on either side by rocks – It’s these rock barriers that help shield the bay from the waves coming in, thus making the waters of Kuilima Cove still and tranquil much of the time.

-Being right next to Turtle Bay Resort this beach is where the resort guests go to and it is also especially popular with families and children due to the calm quiet waters.
+Being right next to Turtle Bay Resort this beach is where the resort guests go to and it is also especially popular with families with young kids due to its calm quiet waters.

 The North Shore is famed for its super sized waves and if the surf is rough around other areas of the North Shore than Kuilima Cove can often still be a viable option to swim.